trrine/marking_assistant/README.md

 ## Description

-Marking Assistant is a practical tool developed to streamline the process of marking assignments and writing feedback for students.
+Marking Assistant is a practical tool developed to streamline the task of marking assignments and writing feedback for students.
 It simplifies the process of creating, managing, and marking assignments.
 With this app, you can:
 - Define assignment tasks with total marks and grading criteria.
 - Easily mark tasks by selecting met criteria.
 - Automatically calculate student marks and generate feedback.